apache/incubator-datalab/USER_GUIDE.md

 # Scheduler <a name="scheduler"></a>

-Scheduler component allows to automatically schedule start/stop of Notebook/Computational resource and terminate only Computational resource.
+Scheduler component allows to automatically schedule start/stop a Notebook/Computational resource and terminate only Computational resource.
 There are 2 types of schedulers available:
-- notebook scheduler;
-- Computational resource scheduler (currently spark cluster only for starting/stoping and termination for all clusters).
+- Scheduler by time
+- Scheduler by inactivity

+Scheduler by time is for Notebook/Data Engine stopping/starting and for Data Engine/Data Engine Service termination.
+Scheduler by inactivity is for Notebook/Data Engine stopping.

 To create scheduler for a notebook click on an <img src="doc/gear_icon.png" alt="gear" width="20"> icon in the "Actions" column for a needed Notebook and hit "Scheduler":